-Karl, while at KPF, was the lead designer for the Education Zone for the Aerospace City Masterplan project in Qatar.
+While at KPF, Karl was the lead designer for the Education Zone for the Aerospace City Masterplan.
 He has designed and coordinated its main campus, incorporating the Aeronautical College, Aerospace University, the flight simulator centre and student accommodation.
 Prior to his engagement on the project, he designed elements of the expansion of the Abu Dhabi International Airport in its Midfield Terminal Complex development, currently in construction.

 Prior to that he was the senior designer of Al-Asima, a retail and office development in Kuwait City; designer on the Pinnacle - a landmark office development, which was to be the tallest building in London; an office tower refurbishment in the Paris district of La Defense, and Andromede, an office building in Toulouse.
 Karl’s project experience also includes a refurbishment proposal for the iconic Tour Montparnasse in Paris.